Deadmau5: 2006–2008: Breakthrough with Random Album Title

 In 2006, Zimmerman released his second studio album, Vexillology, on November 6, 2006, also through Play Records.
 In 2007, Zimmerman founded his own record label, Mau5trap, which, along with Ultra Records and Ministry of Sound first released the single Faxing Berlin.
 Zimmerman was given the idea to wear a helmet based on the "mau5head" by one of his friends, Jay Gordon of the industrial metal band Orgy.
-He wore the helmet for the first time In 2008, and it would later inspire American DJ Marshmello to wear a helmet.
+He wore the helmet for the first time In 2008.
 Project 56, a compilation album of earlier music, also officially released in 2008, and that same year, Zimmerman and Play Records parted ways, with Play Records retaining ownership of Zimmerman's earlier releases.
+In 2008, Zimmerman joined the electronic band WTF?, which includes the members Tommy Lee, DJ Aero, and again Steve Duda.
+The band only has four tracks and rarely performs.

 In 2008, the album Random Album Title released.
 It included Not Exactly, Faxing Berlin, and saw the first collaboration of Zimmerman and Chicago producer Kaskade with "I Remember".
-"I Remember" became the most popular song on the album, and it reached number one on Billboards Hot Dance Airplay chart on the October 17, 2009 issue.
-Random Album Title was certified gold in Canada, and it received a Juno Award Also in 2008, Zimmerman's song with singer Billy Newton-Davis "All U Ever Want" won a Juno Award.
+"I Remember" became the most popular song on the album, and Rolling Stone later listed it as one of the 200 greatest dance songs of all time.
+Random Album Title was certified gold in Canada, and it received a Juno Award.
+Also in 2008, Zimmerman's song with singer Billy Newton-Davis "All U Ever Want" won a Juno Award.

 Zimmerman again collaborated with Kaskade in 2008, and in the United States, the song "Move for Me" reached number one on Billboard magazine's Dance/Mix Show Airplay chart in its September 6, 2008, issue.
 In 2008, Zimmerman received his first Grammy nomination for Best Remixed Recording on "The Longest Road (Deadmau5 Remix)", a remix of a song by DJ and producer Morgan Page.

+In 2008 Deadmau5 entered the Top 100 DJs poll, as a new entry, at 11 - representing one of the all-time highest entries of any artist.
+By 2010 Deadmau5 was the number 4 DJ in the poll.